EasyAbp/AbpHelper.GUI/docs/README.md

 ## Getting Started

-1. Clone this Git repository.
+1. Clone this Git repository with submodules.
+You can try `git clone --recurse-submodules https://github.com/EasyAbp/AbpHelper.GUI.git`.

 2. Run the `bash ./run.sh` command or the run.ps1 script file to start the AbpHelper GUI.